 Coffee and Breakfast

 On our most recent Apia trip, we discovered Coffee Roaster Samoa that is thankfully open Sundays.
-As the name implies, the cafe (located in the Samoana Boutique Hotel) is also a coffee roaster with an owner committed to fresh and delicious coffee.
-The breakfast menu is limited, but tasty.
-Coffee Roaster Samoa is conveniently located across the street from one of the AirBnbs mentioned above (Taumeasina Cottage 2).
+As the name implies, the cafe (located on Togafu’afu’a Road in Apia) is also a coffee roaster with an owner committed to fresh and delicious coffee.
+Plus the food is tasty at Coffee Roaster Samoa!

 Giordano’s Pizzeria is definitely a local favorite of ours, with an inviting outdoor seating area and open on Sundays!